 This is how it looks once you’re done with the knots.

 I took the other two pieces of yarn and secured them with the second way.
 You can do this by taking the tail end and threading it through the needle.
 Then, thread it through the back of a piece of woven yarn.
 This is super simple to do and doesn’t show through.
-Trim the end.
+Snip the end.

 I marked a center point of the coaster and worked out from there.
 I did my rows in doubles, so the first two rows were woven once, then three times, then five, and so on.
 It takes a second to figure out, but once you get the hang of it you are kind of addicted to weaving triangles.